cloph-dsp/YouTubeSortByDuration/README.md

-# Sort Youtube Playlist By Duration
+# Sort YouTube Playlist By Duration

-A userscript that lets you sort any YouTube playlist by video duration (shortest to longest or longest to shortest).
+This is a userscript for sorting any YouTube playlist by video duration (either shortest-to-longest or longest-to-shortest).
+**This project is a fork of [KohGeek/SortYoutubePlaylistByDuration](https://github.com/KohGeek/SortYoutubePlaylistByDuration),** with various improvements in UI, reordering speed, and broader compatibility to ensure it works on all playlists.

 ## Features

-- Automatically sorts YouTube playlists by video duration
+- Sorts YouTube playlists by video length
-- Toggle between sorting by shortest or longest videos
+- Switch between ascending or descending order
-- Adaptive performance based on playlist size
-- Modern UI with status indicators and controls
+- Enhanced UI with clear controls and status feedback
+- Optimized for faster sorting, even on large playlists
+- Designed to work reliably across all types of playlists

 ## Installation

-1. Install a userscript manager extension:
+1. Install a userscript manager:
    - [ViolentMonkey](https://violentmonkey.github.io/) (recommended)
    - [TamperMonkey](https://www.tampermonkey.net/)
    - [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)

-2. Add the script through your userscript manager.
+2. Add this script to your userscript manager.

 ## Usage

-1. Navigate to any YouTube playlist
+1. Open any YouTube playlist
-2. The sort controls will appear above the playlist
+2. The sorting controls will appear above the playlist
-3. Select your preferred sort order (shortest/longest)
+3. Choose your preferred sort order (shortest or longest first)
-4. Click "Sort Videos" to begin sorting
+4. Click "Sort Videos" to start
-5. Wait for the process to complete
+5. Sit back and wait for the sorting to finish

 ## Contributing

-Contributors welcome!
-There are edge cases I cannot handle quickly especially in non-Chromium engines.
+Contributions are welcome!
+There are still edge cases, especially on non-Chromium browsers, that need attention.

-My setup is ViolentMonkey on Chromium.
-Volunteers are encouraged to test on alternative platforms.
+My main setup is ViolentMonkey on Chromium, but testing and fixes for other platforms are appreciated.

-If you'd like to contribute:
+To contribute:
-1. Fork the repository
+1. Fork this repository
-2. Create your feature branch
+2. Create a feature branch
-3. Submit a pull request
+3. Open a pull request

 ## Known Issues

 ### TamperMonkey 5.1.0, Chrome Canary 124

-If you experience issues with this combination, try one of these solutions:
+If you run into problems with this setup, try:
-1. Go to TM settings, change from Novice to Advanced, scroll down to Experimental and **switch Inject mode to Instant**
+1. In TamperMonkey settings, switch from Novice to Advanced, scroll to Experimental, and set **Inject mode to Instant**
-2. Go to [Chrome Experiments](chrome://flags/), enable `Enable (deprecated) synchronous mutation events` and restart Chrome.
+2. In [Chrome Experiments](chrome://flags/), enable `Enable (deprecated) synchronous mutation events` and restart Chrome
-3. Reinstall Chrome completely, removing previous browsing data
+3. Fully reinstall Chrome, clearing all browsing data

 ### Large Playlists

-For very large playlists (500+ videos), sorting may take a while and could be resource-intensive.
-The script uses adaptive delays to balance performance and reliability.
+Sorting very large playlists (500+ videos) may take longer and use more resources.
+The script uses adaptive delays to help balance speed and reliability.

 ## License

 GPL-2.0